dominikpanzer/cacamber-BDD-for-ABAP/README.md

 ```

 ### CONFIGURE
 The method `CONFIGURE` maps a regex-string to a method, which should be executed whenever the regex matches.
 This is called a step.
 If you are not a regex-pro, you can use tools like [regex101](https://regex101.com/) to make things easier.
 Inside the regex you can use (.+) or other matchers to extract the variables from the string, which will be used by Cacamber as parameters for the method call.
-Currently supported data types are `STRING`, `DATE`, `INTEGER` and tables.
+Currently supported data types are `STRING`, `DATE`, `INTEGER` and datatables.
 The order of the variables must match the order of the parameters of the method which should be called when the regex matches.
 The configuration is usually done in the `SETUP`-method of your test class.

 Importing parameters:
 * `PATTERN` - a REGEX-string which is used as a matcher